moledoc/hl/README.md

 			- linked list
 			- map
 		- MAYBE: compute values/obj only once, that don't need to be recomputed
+		- [x] render only rows fitting on window
+		- [ ] render only columns fitting on window
 - [ ] building
 	- [x] `make
 	- [ ] something inspired by [nobuild](https://github.com/tsoding/nob.h) instead of `make`